Indigenous Peoples Day in Philly!

 In January, Indigenous Peoples’ Day Philly officially launched its Year of Awareness, a multimedia coordinated effort to celebrate, defend, and restore Indigenous Peoples’ Day in Philadelphia following a court decision that overturned the former mayor’s executive order and reinstated Columbus Day.

-- Publish a monthly newsletter From the Movement Desk with updates, resources, and calls to action
+- Publishing a monthly newsletter From the Movement Desk with movement updates, resources, and calls to action

-- Host community meetings to inform, mobilize, and build collective power
+- Hosting monthly community meetings to inform, mobilize, and build collective power

-- Launch a petition calling for the official reinstatement of Indigenous Peoples’ Day
+- Launching a petition calling for the official reinstatement of Indigenous Peoples’ Day

-- Celebrate our growing movement that is rooted in history, community, and 10 years of Indigenous-led advocacy
+- Celebrating our growing movement that is rooted in history, community, and 10 years of Indigenous-led advocacy

 Are you curious how you could help?